OrchardCMS/OrchardCore/src/index.md

 - Clone the repository using the command `git clone https://github.com/OrchardCMS/OrchardCore.git` and checkout the `master` branch for the latest release, or the `dev` branch for the cutting-edge version.

-- What the ASP.NET Community Standup video where Orchard Core was demonstrated: <https://www.youtube.com/watch?v=HeDjv3blBjQ&t=2246s&list=PL1rZQsJPBU2StolNg0aqvQswETPcYnNKL&index=24>
+- Watch the ASP.NET Community Standup video where Orchard Core was demonstrated: <https://www.youtube.com/watch?v=HeDjv3blBjQ&t=2246s&list=PL1rZQsJPBU2StolNg0aqvQswETPcYnNKL&index=24>

 - Follow the samples on <https://github.com/OrchardCMS/OrchardCore.Samples> that will guide you on how to build **modular** and **multi-tenant** applications